 Interest expense is primarily comprised of interest and amortization of debt discount and issuance costs related to our 2023 Notes and 2026 Notes and interest on our DRI royalty obligation (see "Note 7 - Unsecured Convertible Senior Notes" and "Note 8 - OMIDRIA Royalty Obligation" in the Notes to Condensed Consolidated Financial Statements included elsewhere in this Quarterly Report on Form 10-Q).
-The \$3.0 million increase in interest expense between the three months ended March 31, 2023 and 2022 is primarily due to interest earned on our OMIDRIA royalty obligation, which we entered into September 2022.
+The \$3.0 million and \$6.0 million increase in interest expenses between the three and six months ended June 30, 2023 and 2022 was primarily due to interest on our OMIDRIA royalty obligation, which we entered into in September 2022.

-We expect that interest expense for the second quarter of 2023 will be similar to that of the first quarter of this year.
+We expect that interest expense for the third quarter of 2023 will be similar to that of the second quarter of this year.